CogentRoleplayCommunity/FogentRoleplay/README.md

 Whether it be lovers entwined in amorous embrace, aspiring mothers yearning for the miracle of birth, vain queens adorning themselves with splendor, or even those working within the realms of pleasure, many offer prayers and seek the blessings of The Beautiful One.

 Priests and priestesses dedicated to The Beautiful One can be identified by their elegant attire and captivating presence.
 They are known for embracing their own sensuality and engaging in acts of intimate connection.
-Through their passions, they seek the favor and patronage of powerful nobles and prosperous individuals.
+Through their passions, they seek the favor and patronage of powerful nobles and individuals of great wealth.

 Relics:

-### The Bargainer
+## The Bargainer

 Aspect: Prosperity, Secrets, Knowledge